Google Ads Budget Optimization Strategies: Agency Red Flags and How to Protect Your P&L

 A genuine expert treats the ad account as a science lab, not a dial-turning machine.
 The high-impact work is in testing fundamental assumptions.

-Actionable Step: Demand to see a structured, quarterly experiment log that tests two things: Ad Copy Angle and Landing Page Offer.
+• Actionable Step: Demand to see a structured, quarterly experiment log that tests two things: Ad Copy Angle and Landing Page Offer.
+It’s also essential to regularly test new ads to identify fresh creative approaches that can drive better results over time.

 And none of these decisions should be made until you have statistically valid data — here’s my 100‑Click Rule for making confident optimization calls.